 You should wear athletic clothing that is relatively close fitting and comfortable.
 On a windy day a light jacket would help keep you warm.
 Most rowing shells come with shoes in them, but you should always wear socks in the boat and some footwear you do not mind getting wet while you are on the dock.
 Do not forget a bottle of water and a hat if it is a sunny day.

-In the very unlikely event that you end up in the water, it is highly recommended that you know how to swim.
-That being said, there is very little danger of falling in the water.
+Yes, although it is very unlikely that you will end up in the water.
 We have safety boats out on the water for each session, and life jackets can be taken in the rowing shells.
 The Learn To Row boats are very stable and are not susceptible to capsize.

 When taught and done properly, rowing is a low impact sport on all parts of the body.
 Our coaches and instructors are trained to teach technique that will minimize strain to any part of the body.
 Like many new activities, general muscle soreness may occur when learning as this is a new activity for your body.